openenergysolutions/openfmb.eaprotobufexporter/README.md

 ## Building

 The OpenFMB Protobuf Export is written in C# Winform.
 Microsoft Visual Studio is needed to build the tool.
+The output is the `EAProtobufExporter.dll` that can be manually installed in **Manual Installation** section below.

 ## Manual Installation